History of Netherlands in Timeline

 2010: National Football Team Runner-Up in World Cup

-2012: Agricultural exports earning
+2012: Agricultural exports

-In 2012 agricultural exports were worth €75.4 billion.
+In 2012 agricultural exports of Netherlands earning €75.4 billion.

 In 2013, UNICEF ranked the Netherlands 1st in child well-being in rich countries.

-2013: Bike-Friendly Ranking
+2013: Netherlands Ranked Bike-Friendly

 In 2013, the European Cyclists' Federation ranked the Netherlands and Denmark as the most bike-friendly countries in Europe.

-December 2014: More Atheists Than Theists
+December 2014: More Atheists than Theists

-2014: Agricultural exports earning
+2014: Agricultural exports

-In 2014 agricultural exports were worth €80.7 billion.
+In 2014 agricultural exports of Netherlands earning €80.7 billion.

 In early 2014, Oxfam ranked the Netherlands as the country with the most nutritious, plentiful, and healthy food.